Chris While: Early career

 She was born and grew up in Barrow-in-Furness, Lancashire, where her childhood, work and relationships provided a basis to many of her songs.
 She began to learn to play the guitar at the age of thirteen and was soon performing and singing at local folk clubs.
 She left Barrow to tour in a duo with her then husband, pianist and songwriter Joe While.
 After their divorce in 1991 she embarked on a solo career, releasing the albums Still on Fire (1991) and By Request (1992) in tape format.
 The albums demonstrated English and American folk and country music influences that have all remained important in her career.
 The tracks included some traditional material and covers of songs by some major songwriters, but also marked her emergence as a songwriter, in particular the track "100 Miles", which has been frequently covered by British and American artists.
-This song was also on her first CD format album Look at Me Now (1993) with others written with Nigel Stonier and her former husband, but many of the tracks were single compositions indicating a growing confidence in her own songwriting.
+Singer/songwriter Ruud Hermans from The Netherlands recorded a version of the song on his album "Little Tear, Big Smile" in 1998.
+This song was also on Chris While's first CD format album Look at Me Now (1993) with others written with Nigel Stonier and her former husband, but many of the tracks were single compositions indicating a growing confidence in her own songwriting.
 From 1992–95 she also performed with accomplished guitarist and songwriter Ken Nicol who contributed to the high level of musicianship on Look at Me Now.
 Their 1994 recording was eventually released as Shadows on the Wall (1995), which included three While-penned tracks from her early solo material.